Respondents Can't Complete My Survey

 First, make sure the survey link you sent out is correct.
 Links are character and case sensitive, so an extra space or a lower-case letter in place of an upper-case letter could break the link.

 - If you're using a Web Link Collector, click its nickname from the Collect Responses section of your survey—the correct link is at the top of the page.

 - If you're using an Email Invitation Collector, the correct unique link is sent automatically when you send the message.
-Send yourself a test message or use HTML in the message just to be sure.

 For more information, please select an issue below:

 - Check to see if your collector allows one or multiple responses per computer.
 It's possible some respondents are using the same computer to complete the survey.
 You need to allow multiple responses per computer to account for this.

 - Check to see if you allow responses to be edited.
 It's possible the respondent already submitted a survey and is trying to make edits.

 - If you used an Email Collector, respondents may be forwarded a link from someone else.
 Email Invitation Collectors can only record one response per email address, so you need to add new Recipients.

 If you make edits to a collector, respondents just need to click the link you already sent to access the survey.
 The URL doesn't change, so you don't need to send a new link.

 Check to see if your collector allows one or multiple responses per computer.
 If you only allow one response per computer, respondents might be sent to a SurveyMonkey webpage if they try to access your survey again.
 This page thanks them for taking the survey and provides information about our site.
 If they click a link to create a survey or take a SurveyMonkey Contribute survey, they may be asked to log in to SurveyMonkey.